Personen

 The Multispecies Sensorium and Communication in the Age of the Aquatocene

-The practice-based Pre-Doc project »The Multispecies Sensorium and Communication in the Age of the Aquatocene« by the art-science researcher Robertina Šebjanič will address interspecies sensing/sounding and communication in the context of human interaction with other creatures and forms of life in the new (ecological) realities of the marine Anthropocene.
+The practice-based Pre-PhD project »The Multispecies Sensorium and Communication in the Age of the Aquatocene« by the art-science researcher Robertina Šebjanič will address interspecies sensing/sounding and communication in the context of human interaction with other creatures and forms of life in the new (ecological) realities of the marine Anthropocene.
 The main objective will be to develop remote sensing methods through audio-observation and haptic reflection loops from the more-than-human animals living in marine environments, with the intervention that will provide insides into vivid soundscapes of underwater environments in non-invasive ways.
 With the research, Šebjanič will tackle and utilise interspecies sensing and communication, which have the potential to serve as a means of our interaction with other forms of life in the new (ecological) realities of aquatic life.

 Selected Awards & Nominations